Skip to main content

 Biographical / Historical

-In 1941, Lucy drove from Michigan to California with a friend, where they both got jobs at Northrup Grumman.Her parents later moved out to California as well, and lived in Oceanside.
-Thanks to a Red Cross scholarship, Lucy attended USC where she received her Master's degree in Social Work.
+In 1941, Lucy drove from Michigan to California with a her girlfriend at the time, where they both got jobs at Northrup Grumman.
+Her parents later moved out to California as well and lived in Oceanside.
+Thanks to a Red Cross scholarship, Lucy attended USC, where she received her Master's degree in Social Work.
 During World War II, she worked with families of Marines at the San Diego County Red Cross Home Service.

-Following World War II, Lucy worked in a child welfare job in Los Angeles County for the Bureau of Adoptions for twenty years.
-Lucy became close with her boss at the Bureau, Betty Cooper, and in 1953, they moved into a home on Mount Washington in Northeast Los Angeles together.
+Following World War II, Lucy worked in a child welfare job in Los Angeles County for the Bureau of Adoptions, where she stayed for twenty years.
+She also taught Social Work classes at California State University, Los Angeles.
+Lucy became close with her boss at the Bureau, Elizabeth (Betty) Cooper, and in 1953, they moved into a home on Mount Washington in Northeast Los Angeles together.
 Lucy and Betty stayed together until Betty's death in 1994.
-While Lucy was not publicly out, many of her friends recognized her and Betty's relationship together, as is referenced in letters and photographs.
-She often references her relationships with Betty Cooper (and with Gloria Tyner, Lucy's partner after Betty) as "very close friends" in official/legal documents.

-Lucy was passionate about travel, and she and Betty traveled often together, to places such as Niagara Falls, Zion and Bryce Canyons, the Shenandoah River, the Smokey Mountains, Seattle, Las Vegas, Alaska, and Florida.
+Lucy was passionate about travel, and she and Betty traveled often together, to places such as Niagara Falls, Zion and Bryce Canyons, the Shenandoah River, the Smoky Mountains, Seattle, Las Vegas, Alaska, and Florida.
 Many of these trips were in 18' camper vans that she named "Gloria I" and "Gloria II" after feminist pioneer Gloria Steinem.
-Lucy also traveled abroad, beginning in 1964 with a Eurail pass that she used to travel around Europe, as well as to the Peru, Chile, the Galapagos Islands, New Zealand, China, Mexico, and Ireland.
+Lucy also traveled abroad, beginning in 1964 with a Eurail pass that she used to travel around Europe, as well as to Peru, Chile, the Galapagos Islands, New Zealand, China, Mexico, and Ireland.
 Many of her photo albums document these travels.

 Apart from travel, Lucy enjoyed jazz and classical music, playing the flute, fishing, giving back to her community through volunteering with local elementary schools, clean-up crews, showing up at city council meetings, and participating in political campaigns, and environmental activism groups.